Child and Youth Resilience Measure & Adult Resilience Measure

 |Liebenberg, L., & Moore, J.C.
 (2016)||ARM-28 (English)||Ireland||105||α = .80 to .95|

-Although the Resilience Research Centre does not officially offer the CYRM in any language other than English, many users have translated the measure for use in different contexts.
+Although the Resilience Research Centre does not officially offer the measures in any language other than English, many users have translated the measure for use in different contexts.
 We offer those versions on our download page for you to reference.
-The CYRM is currently available in the following languages (not necessarily for all versions of the CYRM):

 - Portuguese (Brazil)